 SiteGround is a rapidly growing independent hosting brand.
-They work at a higher price point than many brands, but have incredible onboarding, good performance, good support, and a global network of data centers.
+They work at a higher price point than many brands but have incredible onboarding, good performance, good support, and a global network of data centers.
 I reviewed SiteGround here.

-If your website visitors are outside of North America, or you have budget to pay for better usability & features – then I’d go with SiteGround.
+If your website visitors are outside of North America, or you have the budget to pay for better usability & features – then I’d go with SiteGround.
 If you want a more balanced small business host, then HostPapa would work better.

 HostPapa vs. InMotion Hosting

-InMotion Hosting is one of the largest and fastest growing independent (ie, owned by employees not a large corporate holding company) hosting companies.
+InMotion Hosting is one of the largest and fastest growing independent (ie, owned by employees, not a large corporate holding company) hosting companies.
 This site uses a VPS server with InMotion.
 I reviewed InMotion here.
 They have all-around much better customer support and better pricing than HostPapa.